AutoSizeComments/autosizecomments.github.io/docs/faq.md

 # FAQ

+## Graph support issues

+* Material Graph will not correctly remember the nodes inside (upon reopening, comments detect contained nodes using a collision check)
+* No support for Control Rig graph, due to some oddities in how the graph has been implemented

+---

 ## Resizing Modes

 Using the correct resizing mode is important when working with a team or using source control.
 This can be found in the setting named `Resizing Mode`.